maiska/qubes-doc.rtd/user/templates/templates.rst

-You can see the current supported versions :doc:`here <user/downloading-installing-upgrading/supported-releases:templates>`.
+You can see the current supported versions :ref:`here <user/downloading-installing-upgrading/supported-releases:templates>`.

 Community
 ---------